-Knowing what evaluation means in a modern learning context offers a strong starting point for incorporating it into your L&D approach.
+Knowing what evaluation means in a hybrid virtual learning context offers a strong starting point for incorporating it into your L&D approach.
 But stakeholders reasonably want to know why we want to take this next step, especially if the current way of doing things works just fine.

 When making the business case to move beyond training implementation alone, consider Scott’s comprehensive list of reasons to evaluate:

 - “Demonstrate the value of programs to stakeholders

 - Deliver on what is promised and needed (creating accountability in learning)